 OARS cannot accept responsibility for any loss or damage to vehicles or their contents.

-You may fly into Salt Lake City, Utah or Grand Junction, Colorado, which are serviced by several commercial airlines.
+You may fly into Salt Lake City, Utah, Grand Junction, Colorado or Moab, Utah which are all serviced by several commercial airlines.

 - Red Tail Aviation 800-842-9251 offers charter flights

 - Moab Express – Offers point to point shuttle services from Canyonlands Field (CNY) to commercial and private properties within the Moab area.
 Reservations can be made on their website.